• Skip to primary navigation

 How To Make Vegan Oreo Cupcakes

-Full measurements and instructions can be found in the recipe card at the bottom of the post, this is just a summary of the process.
+You will find full instructions and measurements in the recipe card at the bottom of the post.
+This is a summary of the process to go along with the process photos.

-• Line a cupcake tray with cupcake liners and place an oreo cookie into each liner.
-Divide the cupcake batter between the cupcake liners, pouring the batter directly on top of the oreo cookie.
+• Divide the cupcake batter between the cupcake liners, adding the batter directly on top of the Oreo cookies.

-• Bake for 22-25 minutes or until a toothpick inserted into the center of one of the cupcakes comes out clean.
+• Bake for 20-22 minutes or until a toothpick inserted into the center of one of the cupcakes comes out clean.

 • Transfer the cupcakes to a wire cooling rack to cool before frosting.

-Recipe Tips
+Baker’s Tips

-Don’t over-mix your batter: This is very important in vegan baking, because over-mixing your batter can affect the texture and/or rise of your cakes.
+Don’t over-mix your batter: This is very important in vegan baking, because over-mixing your batter can affect the texture and/or rise of your cupcakes.
 So just mix it until mixed and then stop mixing.

 Storing and Freezing

-An oreo cupcake cut in half to show the center.
+Vegan oreo cupcake cut in half.

-More Vegan Cupcakes!
+More Vegan Cupcake Recipes

 1. Vegan Chocolate Cupcakes